nmeum/ifupdown-ng-waitif/README.md

 The `waitif-timeout` keyword specifies a timeout in seconds.
 If the interface doesn't change to `IFF_RUNNING` within this timespan, then the `waitif` executor exits with `EXIT_FAILURE`.

+## Caveats

+ifupdown-ng currently does not stop executing executors of a given phase if one of them fails.
+As such, if the `waitif` up executor fails (e.g. due to a timeout) ifupdown-ng will still attempt to retrieve a DCHP lease.
+See: [ifupdown-ng#179][ifupdown-ng #179].

 ## License

 This program is free software: you can redistribute it and/or modify it